tap349/tap349.github.io/_posts/2016-07-08-CSS-recipes.md

     = t '.success_text'
   ```

-even though this method allows for miltiline html but naming is a bit
+even though this method allows for miltiline text html is a bit misleading:
-misleading: `.success-icon` div contains not only icon but text as well.
+`.success-icon` div contains not only icon but text as well.

 ### mixin with before pseudo-element